 Programming is a creative process done by programmers to instruct a computer to do a task.
 Hollywood has helped instill the image of programmers as uber techies who can sit down at a computer and break any password in seconds or make highly tuned warp engines improve performance by 500% with just one tweak.
 Sadly the reality is far less interesting!
 Or is it?
 At the hackerspace we combine, change and share code to get computers to do all kinds of cool stuff.
 Do you want a big red button that orders a pizza when pressed?
 Or do you need a digital dj that makes a music playlist for you?
 That and more is possible through the art of programming.

 You can pick your friends.
 You can pick a beer.
 But can you pick… a Lock?
 Join us on a lock picking evening as we embark on an ancient mechanical adventure to explore the inner workings of a modern lock, first developed by the Mesopotamians and Egyptians over 4000 years ago.
 Lock picking is a classic sport in the hacker community.
 Rather than wanting to break into something, it is a way of appreciating and learning about these awesome pieces of machinery called locks.

 For people wanting to explore new horizons there are events, workshops and talks with subjects like "Make paintings nerdy", "Android malware in numbers", "Talk about software licensing", "Ubuntu 14.04 Release Party", "Origami Workshop" and "Creating a heart in a jar".
 We also have social gatherings such as "Movie Night", "Game Night" and "Comedy Evening".

 I want to visit Hackerspace Gent!

 Great!
 You can find our location on the bottom of this page.
 We recommend coming over on a Thursday evening, our social night.
 That way you'll have a bunch of people who can show you around.
 However, you are welcome anytime when there are members present.
 To enter: call +32(0)484739588 on Thursday night and the right front gate will open automatically.
 At other times call 093953323, if a member is present (s)he will let you in.
-See here for details about visiting.
+Details about visiting.